ctrachte/Datepicker.js/readme.md

 3.)
 Insert the following example code into wherever your Javascript lives for the component you want the Datepicker in:
 ```
+    // import statement not necessary if you are placing the Datepicker.js files directly in the html script tags
     import Datepicker from "./Datepicker.js"
     // there should only be this one variable here to instantiate the class into the container element
     const testDatepicker = new Datepicker({